Santiago Lachiguiri: Flora and fauna

+Demography

+As of 2005, the municipality had 1,110 households with a total population of 4,361 of which 2,339 people spoke an indigenous language.

 Economy

-As of 2005, the municipality had 1,110 households with a total population of 4,361 of which 2,339 people spoke an indigenous language.
 The villagers grow coffee, maize, beans and chiles, raise cattle and log the cedar, pine and oak trees.

 They practice hunting and fishing for private consumption.
 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products, notably coffee, under fair trade or organic labels.

 There are copper, iron, gold and quartz mines in the vicinity.
 Arco Resources of Canada owns two mining claims near the town, El Pochotle and El Pochotle II, which it is investigating for precious metals.

 Continuum Resources, another Canadian company, also has 3000 hectares of mining concessions near Santiago Lachiguiri.
 These include older mines that in the past were used to access silver-rich zones of lead-zinc sulphides and oxides.